jnhuynh/exercises/README.md

 - `path_to_changes.json`: can be any JSON file in the structure outlined in the "Structure of Change file" section.
 - `path_to_output.json`: any filename. _NOTE_ existing files will be overwritten.

+### Debugging

+To validate output, pass any arbitrary 4th argument to enable debug logs or explicitly set it in source code.

 # Design Decisions/Considerations

 ### Structure of Input file